LucidTalents/debateBump/README.md

 We will have to eventually interact to websites via API.
 Therefore, we should test it with Postman first.

 URL: https://77d3ba3e-f9e2-4558-bff6-01656d90ea4a.mock.pstmn.io/test

 Method: GET

 Expected Response: {response:"test"}

+**Note**: From this step, I realized I messed up my interaction pictures.
+IntelliJ uses the Discord Bot to interact with the Discord Servers (such as the APIs and Channels).
+The IntelliJ "server" (my computer running the code) is where I control the Discord Bot to interact with Discord, and where I communicate with other websites using HTTP Restful API.

+TODO: Redo pictures to show real interaction.
+Perhaps use GIMP to get rid of whitespace, but should perhaps use powerpoint because it is easier to make simple pictures and it has higher reusability.

+Now, I need to interact with Postman to use a POST command on the Postman mock server.